ganrad/aks-aspnet-sqldb-rest/README.md

 4. Run the Claims API locally using the .NET Core SDK.

+    Run the Claims API microservice in a Linux terminal window.
 Refer to the commands below.
     ```
     # Make sure you are in the Claims API source code directory
     $ pwd